frederic-perez/AmE-dictionary/data/dictionary.md

 __wrought<sup>2</sup>__ _adj_ __1__ Put together; created: _a carefully wrought plan._ __2__ Shaped by hammering with tools.
 Used chiefly of metals or metalwork.
 __wry__ _adj_ :six: /rʌɪ/ Using or expressing dry, especially mocking, humour. _He has a wry ear and a knack for poignance._ _Wry moments._ :es: humor seco y burlesco:
 __wryly__ _adv_ :four::pencil2::hammer: :es: irónicamente, con ironía _A few people laughed wryly._
+__Wu’s castle__ _n_ A two-dimensional role playing game that teaches loops and arrays in an interactive, visual way.
 __wunderkind__ _n_ :two: A German word meaning wonder child, used to mean someone who accomplishes great things while still young.
 __wussification__
 __wynn__ _n_ (wen) An Old English rune (ƿ) having the sound (w) and used in Old English and Middle English writing.
 __X factor__ _n_ _informal_ (X-factor) An unknown or unexplained element that makes something more interesting or valuable. _Terry could become Ryukyu’s X-factor._
 __Xanadu__ _n_ A place of great beauty, luxury, and contentment.
+__xenial__ _adj_ Of, relating to, or constituting hospitality or relations between host and guest and especially among the ancient Greeks between persons of different cities.
 __xenobiotic<sup>1</sup>__ _n_
 __xenobiotic<sup>2</sup>__ _adj_
 __xenoestrogen__ _n_